-Newest way to Vape looks like a computer flash drive
+Newest way to vape looks like a computer flash drive

 On average 1 in 5 teens are using cigarettes or vapes.

-Juul responded to the controversy to 7 Action News with a statement that reads in part:
+Juul responded to the controversy to Scripps station WXYZ in Detroit with a statement that reads in part:

 JUUL Labs’ mission is to eliminate cigarette smoking by offering existing adult smokers with a true alternative to combustible cigarettes.
 JUUL is not intended for anyone else.
 We strongly condemn the use of our product by minors.